evanwild/wocket/README.md

 A lightweight WebSocket server implementation in Rust, designed for simplicity.

-It is built on top of the Tokio runtime, using its asynchronous capabilities to handle multiple WebSocket clients concurrently.
-Each client is associated with its own task (green thread), allowing for efficient and parallel processing.
+It is built on top of the Tokio runtime: each client is associated with its own task (green thread), allowing for efficient and parallel processing.

 ## Getting Started